dustinstacy/triple-triad-reactjs/README.md

 ## Description
 This web app is a playable card game that allows users to collect and upgrade cards, construct a deck, and compete in various game modes.
 Based on the eponymous minigame from Final Fantasy VIII, I was inspired to recreate it and give it a modern twist.
 Progress is ongoing, with numerous planned updates in the near future to enhance the user experience, add features, and increase replayability.

-In it's current iteration, users will be able to create an account, construct a deck, view their collection, open and purchase packs using currency collected from winning matches, and play a match against a AI opponent built using a heuristic customized for average difficulty.
+In it's current iteration, users can create an account, construct a deck, view their collection, open and purchase packs using currency collected from winning matches, and play a match against a AI opponent built using a heuristic customized for average difficulty.

 ## Rules
 Triple Triad is played on a 3x3 grid of blank spaces where the cards will be placed.
 Each card has four ranks placed along each side.
 The ranks range from one to ten, with the letter A representing ten.
 The top left corner of the card has an elemental symbol representing the card's element.
 Each card will also have a background color to signal which player the card belongs to.